jonathantree/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis

 ## Project Overview
-Using the datasets MechaCar_mpg.csv  Suspension_Coil.csv this project set out to run a statistical analysis with the following objectives:
+Using the datasets MechaCar_mpg.csv and Suspension_Coil.csv this project set out to run a statistical analysis with the following objectives:
 - Deliverable 1: Linear Regression to Predict MPG
 - Deliverable 2: Summary Statistics on Suspension Coils
 - Deliverable 3: T-Test on Suspension Coils
 - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

-This project used RStudio to conduct these analyses and tidyverse and ggplot libraries.
+This project used RStudio to conduct these analyses and tidyverse library.

 ### Linear Regression to Predict MPG:
 Hypotheses:

 H<sub>0</sub> : The slope of the linear model is zero, or m = 0

 H<sub>a</sub> : The slope of the linear model is not zero, or m ≠ 0